-Let’s take a step back and look at the origins of business websites.
+Take a step back and look at the origins of business websites.
 Before the internet made it easy for businesses to showcase their products and services online, many companies relied on printed brochures.
-These glossy publications helped customers make buying decisions by giving them heaps of information about the product or service and the company’s contact info.
-Human interaction took place only if the customer decided to pick up the phone or visit the business.
+These glossy publications helped customers make buying decisions by giving them heaps of information about the product or service as well as supplying them with the company’s contact info.
+Follow-up interaction took place only if the customer decided to pick up the phone or visit the business in person.

 The first generation of websites emulated these printed brochures.
 They were viewed simply as publications that enabled customers to do their own research about a company.
 Many of these “brochure” sites still exist today.

 While brochure websites focus on you, interactive and engaging landing pages focus on your customer and greet them wherever they are on their buying journey.
-In today’s competitive market, if you want to convert web visitors into customers, you must focus on solving the problems your potential customers are facing.
+If you want to convert web visitors into customers, you must focus on solving the problems your potential customers are facing.
 Creating an interactive experience with a landing page is the perfect way to do this.

 When customers land on your page, you don’t want to leave them guessing about what to do next.
-Instead, make the most of your opportunity and invite them to take action.
-The most important factor that makes a landing page different from a traditional website is that it focuses on a single, powerful call to action.
-Whereas a website offers dozens of navigational options and includes general information on your company, a landing page is built to motivate readers to take a positive step that shows they’re open to further interaction with your brand.
+Make the most of your opportunity, and invite them to take action.
+The most important factor making a landing page different from a traditional website is that it focuses on a single, powerful call to action.
+While a website offers dozens of navigational options and includes general information on your company, a landing page motivates readers to take the next step toward further interaction with your brand.
 When this happens, you’ve generated a lead.

-Marketing is expensive!
-Landing pages that capture leads are a smart strategy to generate a return on your significant investment.
+Marketing is expensive.
+Landing pages that capture leads are a smart strategy to generate a return on your investment.
 When your focus is on lead generation, you have a reliable, concrete way to measure the outcome of your efforts in advertisements and other channels for driving traffic.

 2. You can stay in touch with visitors who are interested

-Instead of losing customers who aren’t ready to buy, you can encourage them to return to your website or even to share their contact info so you can follow up.
-As a bonus, since each of your landing pages is focused around one specific problem and solution, you can use retargeting ads to continue showing ads for related content and offers to people who visit your page but don’t opt in.
+Instead of losing customers who aren’t ready to buy, you can either direct them to your website or collect contact information so you can follow up and send free content.
+As a bonus, because each of your landing pages is focused on one specific problem and solution, you can use retargeting ads to continue showing related content and offers to people who visit your page but don’t opt in.

 3. Your potential customers are more receptive to future offers

-Any of the three strategies below are great ways to get started with turning your web presence from a static brochure site into a dynamic, engaging lead generation machine.
+Any of the three strategies below are great ways to begin transforming your web presence from a static brochure site into a dynamic and engaging lead generation machine.

 1. Offer free content

 Think about how you can meet potential customers along their buying journey.
-What can you offer to make the process easier?
+What are their current needs?
+What might be valuable to them given their pain points (which you are ready to help them solve)?
 How can you provide the most value to your audience?
 By nurturing and educating your potential customers, you build trust and empower them to make a decision they can feel great about.

 You can use a landing page to position your free content as a solution to the problem they are experiencing right now.
 Try building a page that explains what you’re offering and why your visitors need it, and encourage them to opt in.